Kota Kinabalu: History

-Since 15th century, the area of what is now Kota Kinabalu came under the influence of the Bruneian Empire.
-In the late 1800s, the British North Borneo Company (BNBC) began to establish colonial settlements throughout North Borneo.
-In 1882, BNBC founded a small settlement in the area known as Gaya Bay, which was already inhabited by the Bajau people.
+Since the 15th century, the area of what is now Kota Kinabalu came under the influence of the Bruneian Empire.
+In the late 1800s, the British North Borneo Chartered Company (NBCC) began to establish colonial settlements throughout North Borneo.
+In 1882, NBCC founded a small settlement in the area known as Gaya Bay, which was already inhabited by the Bajau people.
 The first settlement was at Gaya Island.
 However, in 1897, the settlement was burned and destroyed by the indigenous Bajau-Suluk chief Mat Salleh.

-After the destruction, BNBC decided to relocate the settlement to the more easily defended mainland at Gantian Bay (now Sepanggar Bay) in 1898.
+After the destruction, NBCC decided to relocate the settlement to the more easily defended mainland at Gantian Bay (now Sepanggar Bay) in 1898.
 However, Gantian Bay was found to be unsuitable and in July 1899, Henry Walker, a Land Commissioner, identified a 30 acre site opposite Gaya Island as a replacement for Gantian Bay.
 The replacement settlement site was a fishing village called Api-Api (see Original names above).
 The site was chosen due to its proximity to the North Borneo Railway and its natural port that provided good anchorage, which was up to 24 feet deep.

 By the end of 1899, construction had started on shoplots, a pier and government buildings.
-This new administrative centre was renamed Jesselton after Sir Charles Jessel, who was the then Vice-Chairman of BNBC.
+This new administrative centre was renamed Jesselton after Sir Charles Jessel, who was the then Vice-Chairman of NBCC.
 Eventually, Jesselton became a major trading post of North Borneo, dealing in rubber, rattan, honey, and wax.
 The North Borneo Railway was used to transport goods to the Jesselton harbour.
-The Malay and Bajau uprisings during those times were not uncommon, and BNBC worked to quell the long-standing threat of piracy in the region.
+The Malay and Bajau uprisings during those times were not uncommon, and NBCC worked to quell the long-standing threat of piracy in the region.
 Jesselton was partially razed by the British during their retreat from the advancing Japanese and suffered further devastation when the Allies bombed it in 1945.
 After the Japanese takeover of Borneo, it was again renamed Api.
 Several rebellions against the Japanese military administration took place in Api.
 One major rebellion in the town occurred on 10 October 1943 by a group called Kinabalu Guerrillas in the Jesselton Revolt consisting of local inhabitants.
 Japanese forces quelled the rebellion after its leader, Albert Kwok, was arrested and executed in 1944.
 At the later stages of the war, what remained of the town was destroyed again by Allied bombings day and night for over six months as part of the Borneo Campaign in 1945, leaving only three buildings standing.
 The war in North Borneo ended with the official surrender of the Japanese 37th Army by Lieutenant General Baba Masao in Labuan on 10 September 1945.